 You will receive Progress Reports 3 times during the school year.
 These reports are designed for the individual student and provides valuable feedback, allows for evidence-based planning, and directs curriculum decision making, Our goal is to improve students’ educational experiences while closing their learning achievement gap.

 Q: Can the spelling tests in this program be used in place of the spelling tests given at school?

 A: Spelling tests are given during each lesson, starting in level 2, and may be substituted for school spelling tests with permission granted by the student's classroom teacher.

 Q: When are tutoring sessions offered?

-A: Sessions are held Monday-Friday from 2:30pm-6:30pm and are offered to homeschool students Monday-Thursday from 9am-12pm.
+A: In-person sessions are held Mondays-Fridays from 2:30pm-6:30pm and offered to online and homeschool students Mondays-Thursdays from 9:30am-12:30pm.
 Each session is 1 hour and a minimum of 2 sessions (2 hours) per week is strongly recommended.
 Morning hours are available during the summer for all students.

 We are closed for one week during Spring Break, one week during Thanksgiving break, and the first week of Winter Break.
 We are also closed on the following holidays: New Year’s Day, Martin Luther King, Jr. Day, Presidents' Day, Memorial Day, Independence Day, Labor Day, Columbus Day, and Veterans Day.

 Q: Is financial assistance available to help pay for tutoring?